 Analyzing, documenting, and experimenting with social media platforms have become a pivotal part of Bassford’s process and most recent work where she interrogates the creation of content, online interaction between individuals, and the role of artificial intelligence.
 She often uses simple observation to draw attention to what may otherwise be overlooked.

-Currently, Bassford is a senior pursuing a BFA in Graphic Design from the University of Tennessee at Chattanooga, works in marketing at a local nonprofit and as a freelance designer.
-Her work can be found in 0613 FOCUS (2025), Slug Magazine Montreal (2025), Sequoya Review (2024), and in her undergraduate thesis show at the Institute for Contemporary Art Chattanooga, on display from April 9-19, 2025.
+Bassford is a recent graduate of the University of Tennessee at Chattanooga’s BFA Graphic Design program.
+She works in marketing at a local nonprofit and as a freelance designer.
+Her work can be found in Sequoya Review (2024), Slug Magazine Montreal (2025), and in issue two of 0613 FOCUS (2025).